 *Please Scroll Down to Read the Resolution Declaring A State Of Emergency*

 Village Hall will close to public foot traffic on Tuesday, March 17th.
-Please use the drop box located to the north of the door for all payments, ballot requests with a copy of your photo ID, and correspondence.
+Please use the drop box located to the north of the door for all payments and correspondence.
 We will be available via email for questions, and other business as needed.
-Barbara's email is firstname.lastname@example.org Carla's email is CHolz@blackcreekwi.net You can also call with questions (920) 984-3295
+Barbara's email is email@example.com Carla's email is CHolz@blackcreekwi.net You can also call with questions (920) 984-3295, please be prepared to leave a message.

 RESOLUTION DECLARING A STATE OF EMERGENCY